 Pull requests notify reviewers on changes introduced to a test.
-Once a pull request is opened, you can discuss and review the potential changes with collaborators before your changes are merged into the Master branch.
-Pull Requests are an essential part of the "code review" practice, which minimizes testers/devs breaking others’ work.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators before your changes are merged into the Master branch or to any other branch.
+You can add comments to pull requests.
+A pull request reviewer can also add their comments to the pull request.
+Pull requests are an essential part of the "code review" practice, which minimizes testers/devs breaking others’ work.

 This is a PRO feature